-Mrs Mansfield (c.mansfield@lrs.sch.je) or Mrs Langton (e.langton@lrs.sch.je)
+Mrs Mansfield (c.mansfield@lrs.sch.je)

 PHYSICAL EDUCATION IGCSE

 This is a course for those who pursue a variety of sporting activities both in and outside of school.
 The standard of sporting ability required is high and is only suitable for those in top group for PE.